-Now that we have debunked the myth about travel insurance and made clear that it is a MUST when you travel, in order to protect yourself and your family, it’s time to talk about how to choose the best travel insurance for you.
+Now that we have debunked the myth about travel insurance and made clear that it is a MUST when you travel to protect yourself and your family, it’s time to talk about how to choose the best

 It all depends on what kind of travelers we are and what are our priorities.